Linaro/website/_posts/previous/2011-11-04-linaro-connect-celebration-night.md

 title: Linaro Connect - Celebration night
 wordpress_id: 793
 categories:
-- Blog
+  - blog
 tags:
   - Connect Events
 ---

 We’ve been having another great week at Linaro Connect Q4.11 here in Orlando, with some major work progressed and important decisions reached.
 But I just want to spend a few paragraphs talking about our Linaro Celebration Evening.